valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

-Hotel Bookings (useful as also data-centric):https://github.com/JoGorska/hotel-booking/blob/main/run.py Event Scheduler (useful as also data-centric): https://github.com/elainebroche-dev/ms3-event-scheduler The README for this project also influenced the format of my README.
+Hotel Bookings (useful as also data-centric):https://github.com/JoGorska/hotel-booking/blob/main/run.py Event Scheduler (useful as also data-centric): https://github.com/elainebroche-dev/ms3-event-scheduler
+<p>The README for this project also influenced the format of my README.
-I also drew inspiration from the format of the README from the Event Scheduler repositary
+I also drew inspiration from the format of the README from the Event Scheduler repositary.</p>
 </li>
-<li>Slack-Read queries and viewed different student repositories on Slack when researching for my project</li>
+<li>Slack-Read queries and viewed different student repositories on Slack when researching for my project.
+I found the peer code review page particularly useful.</li>
 <li>Colorama module-imported colorama module to enable me to color the font to make the presentation more distinct and readable.
 I watched the following video on installing colorama: https://www.google.com/search?q=import+colorama+python&oq=Import+colorama+python&aqs=chrome.0.0i512j0i22i30j0i390l3.6454j0j7&sourceid=chrome&ie=UTF-8#kpvalbx=__K1eY9aBHcKYhbIP2vaq2AY_35</li>
 <li>Cover image: ASCII Art Archive: https://www.asciiart.eu/sports-and-outdoors/other.
 Noted that a number of other projects added images from ASCII and I liked the aesthetic.
 I found a suitable image for my project and added this.</li>
 <li>Per the assessor feedback on project 2, I tried to ensure my git commits were adequate, using the imperative format as outlined in the following: https://cbea.ms/git-commit/</li>